The Dashboard processes your all-time NPS data only, which is calculated based on all your customers' last score to the survey.

 If none of the presets fit your needs, you can choose the "Custom range" option, which allows you to set a start and an end date, and the data will be filtered for that particular period.

-By default, the Dashboard will display the data based on all your customers' last survey scores, no matter when or in which campaign the score was given.
+The Dashboard will display the data based on all your customers' last NPS survey scores, no matter when or in which NPS campaign the score was given.

 The attributes filter gives you the possibility to view the data on the Dashboard by custom audience segments, such as country, company name, product name, signup date, etc. You can combine them to really narrow down your audience.